Photos by Autumn Swisher

 The Latin-American Body Piercing Association (LBP) is a recently-formed non-profit association based in Mexico.

-The decision to create the LBP was made by the attendees of the APP’s 2012 educational seminars LBP_boardin Mexico, when a meeting was held where the majority voted in favor of creating this association, and also voted on who should be on the first board of directors.
+The decision to create the LBP was made by the attendees of the APP’s 2012 educational seminars in Mexico, when a meeting was held where the majority voted in favor of creating this association, and also voted on who should be on the first board of directors.

 The board of the LBP is comprised of seven body piercers from Mexico.
 Many have been piercing for ten or fifteen years; most are shop owners in Mexico and all are well known by the piercing community.